Pee Like a Man!

 (Manneken Pis in Brussels)

-Let’s be honest with ourselves.
-Female bloggers are selfish.
-We write posts about issues that matter to them: body image, fashion, mommyblogging, breast cancer, etc. — but when it comes to OUR issues, they are strangely silent.
-How else do you explain the lack of outcry on this story from Norway — ?
+Men, let’s be honest.
+Women online are selfish.
+We care about their issues — body image, fashion, mommyblogging, etc., but when it comes to OUR issues, they are strangely silent.
+How else do you explain the lack of outcry on this story from Norway?

 The head of The Democrats Party, a splinter group of former Progress Party hardliners, Vidar Kleppe, is outraged that boys at Dvergsnes School in Kristiansand have to sit and pee.